sidd190/MY-GSOC-TOOL/README.md

 ## ✨ Features

 - **📊 GitHub Contributions Tracking**: Automatically fetches and displays your commits, pull requests, issues, and code reviews using GitHub Actions
-- **💬 Slack Integration**: Link to your organization's Slack workspace and showcase your community participation
+- **💬 Community Participation**: Link to your organization's community platform and showcase your participation in channels
 - **📝 Blog Posts Integration**: Display your progress blog posts and technical write-ups
 - **👨‍🏫 Mentor-Student Interactions**: Document feedback and interactions with your mentors
 - **📅 Weekly Updates Timeline**: Track your weekly progress throughout the program
 - **🏆 Milestones & Achievements**: Highlight your accomplishments and key milestones
+- **✏️ Live Editing Mode**: Edit your dashboard content directly from the web interface using `?edit=true`
 - **🚀 One-Click Setup**: Simply fork this repository and update the config—GitHub Actions handles the rest!
 - **📱 Responsive Design**: Beautiful UI that works on all devices
 - **🔄 Auto-Updates**: Dashboard updates automatically via scheduled GitHub Actions